Boys and Girls High School (16K455)

 About

 The historic Boys and Girls High School is a renown educational institution that provides multiple pathways to engage students in the learning process.
 Our instructional practices empower students to take ownership of their learning, develop critical-thinking skills and get them ready for the demands of the 21st century global community and the workforce.
-Students have the opportunity to participate in Career and Technical Educational programs, such as electrical installation, architectural drafting, theater arts, or get a jump start for college by taking college courses while they are still in high school.
+Students have the opportunity to participate in Career and Technical Educational programs, such as electrical installation, architectural drafting, computer programming, theater arts, or get a jump start for college by taking college courses while they are still in high school.
 All students are enrolled in engaging and academically challenging courses taught by high quality teachers.

 Teachers with more than 3 years of experience: 73%